The Benefits of Agent Assist for Businesses

 After Call Work (ACW) refers to the amount of time it takes for an agent to complete necessary steps and functions related to the call they just finished.
 That is, once the call is complete, the agent typically needs to perform some wrap-up functions before they are able to take the next call, commonly referred to as call dispositioning.
 While ACW may seem innocuous, it happens with every call, and small amounts of time add up to a large amount of time for large contact centers.
 It also means that while an agent is busy doing after call work, they are unable to take the next call which has a knock-on effect on other metrics such as Hold Time.

-Agent Assist solutions that are powered by robotic desktop automation track agent actions on the desktop during the call and created automated call summaries which are then pushed into relevant back-end systems.
+Among the benefits of Agent Assist are the abilities to track agent desktop actions during a call, create automated call summaries and push those summaries into relevant back-end systems.
 In several scenarios, the agent is required to create follow-up tasks for themselves at the end of a live interaction.
 Agent Assist can help with automating the creation of such follow-up tasks, initiating timely reminders that allow agents to focus on the next customer without having to worry about keeping up with service level agreements.

 Agent Training Time